 What’s the best way for readers to reach you?

-Either by email, using the feedback form or at vanderworld at hotmail.com, or by snail mail at POB 4248, Tallahassee, FL 32315.
+By using the feedback form, or by snail mail at POB 38190, Tallahassee, FL 32315.
+I personally read all incoming email generated by the feedback form.

 Who is your agent?